omnibus-app/omnibus-backend/README.md

 omnibus.bills( '113-HR2397' ).versions().then( /* etc */ );
 ```

-We haven't tested it in the browser extensively but it seems to work great with [Browserify](http://browserify.org/).
+It also works in the browser with [Browserify](http://browserify.org/).
 Yep, it's both a deployable web service and a client-side library.

 ## API
 Omnibus was initially developed as a RESTful web service.
 A typical URL might look like this